Difference between Affect and effect | Affect vs. Effect

 Affect and Effect in Sentences

-Hope you have understand difference between affect and effect.
+Hope you have understood difference between affect and effect.
 Now we will practice these words in different sentences.

 Use of affect in sentences

-• John was affected by the death of his pet dog.
+- John was affected by death of his pet dog.

-• Social conflicts can affect the peace of the community.
+- Social conflicts can affect the peace of community.

-• The farmer’s sad story affected me, and I burst out in tears.
+- The farmer’s sad story affected me, and I burst out with tears.

 Use of effect in sentences

-• You will feel the effects of dieting in a few days.
+- You will feel the effects of dieting in few days.

-• Playing fighting games on smartphones has bad effects on teenagers.
+- Playing fighting games on smartphones have bad effects on teenagers.

-• The romantic movie can leave bad effect on children.
+- The romantic movie can leave a bad effect on children.

 Affective vs. Effective

 Similarly, effective is taken from effect that means successful in bringing about a desired result.
-For example: “Dieting is a simple and effective way to lose weight.”
+In example: “Dieting is a simple and effective way to lose weight.”